Hurotamo/green-thumb-1/README.md

 # GreenThumb: Token Rewards for Urban Gardening

-**GreenThumb** is an innovative decentralized platform built on the Solana blockchain to promote urban gardening and sustainability.
+**GreenThumb** is an innovative decentralized platform built on the  blockchain to promote urban gardening and sustainability.
 The platform incentivizes users with GreenThumb tokens for engaging in eco-friendly gardening activities like planting, watering, harvesting, and sharing gardening tips.
 Currently under active development, GreenThumb aims to create a sustainable ecosystem that rewards users while fostering a greener future.

 ## Features